kakosin/SZZUnleashed/README.md

 Once everything is set up, you can run the `Python` scripts:
 - It is recommended you create a `venv` using `python -m venv .venv`
 - Activate it `.venv/scripts/Activate` (may very based on OS)
-- Setup the libraries `python install -r requirements.txt`
+- Setup the libraries `pip install -r requirements.txt`
 - Install the npm dependencies `npm install`
 - Run `python ./driver/setup_analysis.py`
 - Run `python ./driver/execute_analysis.py`